Kernix13/beginner-git-commands/README.md

 ```

 Run that command and scroll down and look for `user.name="Yourname"` and `user.email="your-email@whatevs.com"`, though until you set those values you either will not see those fields or they will be set to empty strings.

+> As of August 12th, 2022 I do not see the values with that command (?)

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>